MirzaFaizan/twiddlen/README.md

 Login and Register can be opened from NAVBAR directly.

-Register integrated with API.
+user-signup integrated with API.
 Provide Credentials click register. if success redirect to Landing page. else stay on register pop-up page and displays response message in alert-box(not designed yet).

+ User Login integrated with API.
+Provide Credentials click register. if success redirect to Landing page. else stay on lohin pop-up page and displays response message in alert-box(not designed yet).